CygenceTech/content-ops-starter/content/pages/index.md

         subtitle: ''
         text: >
           "As a healthcare provider, protecting patient data is paramount.
-          ETECH's comprehensive cybersecurity framework has been instrumental in safeguarding our sensitive information.
+          Cygence's comprehensive cybersecurity framework has been instrumental in safeguarding our sensitive information.
 Their proactive monitoring and quick response to potential threats have been exceptional.
-We highly recommend ETECH to any organization looking for robust IT and cybersecurity solutions."
+We highly recommend Cygence to any organization looking for robust AI and cybersecurity solutions."

           *— Dr. Emily R., Director of IT, Healthcare Provider*